 Holy Cross Head Start would like to assist each family to keep each child healthy and safe.
-Therefore, we would like to provide you with the following educational information, including when to keep your child home and when a doctor's note is needed for your child to return.
+Therefore, we would like to provide you with the following information, including when to keep your child home and when a doctor's note is needed for your child to return to school.

-If your child develops: Then keep him/her home until: Chicken pox -Immunization required 6 days after rash breaks out or when lesions are scabbed over.
+If your child develops: Then keep him/her home until: Chicken pox - Immunization required 6 days after rash breaks out or when lesions are scabbed over.
 Diphtheria Doctor's note needed for return.
 Conjunctivitis/pink eye Doctor's note needed for return.
 Child should have received antibiotic treatment (24 hours for bacterial conjunctivitis) and there is no discharge from the eyes.
-Fifth disease Child can attend school if he/she feels well enough to participate.
+Fifth disease Doctor's note needed for return.
 Hand, foot and mouth syndrome (Coxsackie virus) Child can attend school if he/she feels well enough to participate.
 Head lice Child can return when he/she is lice/nit free and has been reexamined by our staff.
 Hepatitis (A, B or C) Doctor's note needed for return.
-Impetigo Child can return with a Doctor's note and 24 hours after the start of anti- biotic treatment.
+Impetigo Child can return with a Doctor's note and 24 hours after the start of antibiotic treatment.
 Meningitis Child can return when the health department indicates that is safe.
+Molluscum Contagiosum Does not require exclusion or covering of lesions.
 MRSA Doctor's note needed for return.
 Pertussis Child can return with a Doctor's note and 5 days after the start of antibiotic treatment.
 Pinworms Child can return to school with a Doctor's note after treatment has started.
 Pneumonia Doctor's note needed for return.
 Ringworm Child can return to school with a Doctor's note after treatment has started.
 Roseola Child can attend school if he/she feels well enough to participate.
-Rubella (German measles) RSV (Respiratory Syncytial Virus) Doctor's note needed for return.
+Rubella (German measles) Doctor's note needed for return six days after rash appears.
+RSV (Respiratory Syncytial Virus) Doctor's note needed for return.
+Severe Acute Respiratory Syndrome (SARS) Doctor's note needed for return.
 Scabies Doctor's note needed for return.
 Keep child home until treatment is completed.
-Strep Throat and Scarlet fever Tuberculosis Doctor's note needed to return or documentation from the local Health Department.
+Strep Throat and Scarlet fever Child can return with doctor's note and 24 hours after antibiotic treatment has started.
+Tuberculosis Doctor's note needed to return or documentation from the local Health Department.

-Your child may display symptoms that indicate your child is not feeling well (i.e., headache, stiff neck, less active, less appetite, cranky or crying more than usual, unusual color of the urine or stool, or severe coughing).
+Your child may display symptoms that indicate your child is not feeling well (headache, stiff neck, less active, lack of appetite, crankiness or crying more than usual, unusual color of urine or stool or sever coughing).
 If your child feels general discomfort or just seems unwell, please notify your Case Manager.
-Thank you for your help in keeping Holy Cross a safe and healthy place for all children!

-If your child develops the following symptoms and/or injuries, please refer to these

-Broken bones/casts Doctor's note needed, detailing restrictions.
+If your child develops the following symptoms and/or injuries, please refer to these in your online develops the ro ile wing symptoms and/or injunes, please refer to these Broken bones/casts Doctor's note needed, detailing restrictions.
 Stitches/staples/glue Doctor's note needed, detailing restrictions.
 Cold or flu symptoms Child can attend school as long as he/she feels well enough to attend.
 Diarrhea Child can attend school when diarrhea has stopped.
 Due to a medical condition Doctor's note needed to return.
+Emergency Room Visit Doctor's note needed, detailing restrictions.
 Hospitalization/surgery/ prolonged absence Doctor's note needed to return.
 Rash or unusual spots Doctor's note needed to return.

-Fever Child can attend school after the fever has been gone for 24 hours note may be required if symptoms persist.

-Vomiting Child can attend school when no longer vomiting.
-A doctor's
+Fever Child can attend school after the fever has been gone for 72 hours Vomiting Child can attend school when no longer vomiting.
+A doctor's note may be required if symptoms persist.